Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 </table>

 ### Spell Support
 All of the Spells provide consistency and support.
-The archetypical Field Spell [Plane](#Spells) helps in small ways that make constructing boards easier and facilitate disruption.
+The archetypal Field Spell [Plane](#Spells) helps in small ways that make constructing boards easier and facilitate disruption.
 [Permutation](#Spells) is almost as powerful a consistency tool as Algorithm.
-[Solution](#Spells) is the archetypical revival Spell, although requires Link Monsters to work.
+[Solution](#Spells) is the archetypal revival Spell, although requires Link Monsters to work.
 [Slice](#Spells) is a welcome addition for SAKs, and even has recursability.

 <table>
   <tr>